amorriscode/anthonymorris.dev/data/second-brain/Introduction to Ancient Greek History.md

 - Hoplite phalanx
 	- "Shield roller" (rough etymology)
 	- Core infantry in a solid block
-	- Changed society because men started fighting together (no mo heroes) and started demanding equal politic rights
+	- Changed society because men started fighting together (no more heroes) and started demanding equal politic rights
 	- Heavy armour
 	- Only citizens who can afford the equipment can fight
 - Shield design protects the man to the left, strong together